akonwi/git-plus/README.md

 Also, the package currently favors an ssh setup that doesn't expect to be prompted for credentials in order to push/pull, .etc.
 Github has a guide to help you set that up [here](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)

+If you are on a Windows machine, I recommend checking out [this thread](https://github.com/akonwi/git-plus/issues/224) if you have issues pushing/pulling from a remote repository with this package.

 ### Showing the Git-Plus Palette
 >- `Cmd-Shift-H` on MacOS
 >- `Ctrl-Shift-H` on Windows + Linux